Skip to main content

 </cors>

-For more detailed configuration options, please see the official documentation of the IIS CORS module (external link).
-Please note that not all possible configurations will work with the FotoWeb API and only configurations documented here have been tested.
-If you think your configuration should work, but doesn't, and it is required (e.g., due to a security policy dictated by your IT team), please submit a support request to FotoWare.
+For more detailed configuration options, see the IIS CORS module official documentation (external link).
+Not all configurations will work with the FotoWeb API; only configurations documented here have been tested.
+If you think your configuration should work but doesn't, and it is required (due to a security policy required by your IT team, for example), contact Fotoware for support.

-• It is NOT RECOMMENDED to allow the wildcard origin *, as this may open for CSRF attacks from malicious sites.
+• It is NOT RECOMMENDED to allow the wildcard origin *, as this may open up the possibility of CSRF attacks from malicious sites.
 You should only explicitly enable sites that you trust.

-• While you may limit the allowed methods, this may block some FotoWare API requests.
-The API currently uses a number of custom methods, such as PUBLISH in addition to the standard methods GETPOSTPUTPATCHDELETE.
+• While you may limit the allowed methods, this may block some Fotoware API requests.
+The API currently uses some custom methods, such as PUBLISH in addition to the standard methods GETPOSTPUTPATCHDELETE.

-• While you may limit the allowed headers, please note that a number of headers are required for making FotoWare API requests, such as AcceptContent-TypeAuthorization, etc. Please see the documentation of the request endpoint you use for details.
+• While you may limit the allowed headers, note that several headers are required for making Fotoware API requests, such as AcceptContent-TypeAuthorization, etc. For more information, see the documentation of the request endpoint you use.

 • API requests generally do not need cookies, so you should not set allowCredentials to true.
-An exception is the deprecated ArchiveAgent API, which requires the use of cookies.
+An exception is the deprecated ArchiveAgent API, which requires cookies.

 • Was this article helpful?